Çardaqlı, Shamkir: During World War II

 The village is known as the birthplace of marshal of the Soviet Union, Hamazasp Babadzhanian, who was also awarded the title of Hero of the Soviet Union.
 According to Babadzhanian, 1,100 of his fellow villagers participated in the Great Patriotic War, 136 of them became lieutenants, senior lieutenants and captains, 30 - majors, 3 - colonels and 4 - generals.
-Ivan Bagramian, who was a Marshal of the Soviet Union and twice awarded Hero of the Soviet Union, was born in Yelisavetpol (modern-day Ganja) of parents who were from the village.
+Ivan Bagramian, who was a Marshal of the Soviet Union and twice awarded Hero of the Soviet Union, was born in Yelisavetpol (modern-day Ganja) to parents from Çardaqlı.

 Deportation of the Armenian population

 In September–October 1987 the first secretary of the Shamkir District district committee of the Communist Party of Azerbaijan M. Asadov came into conflict with the population of the village in connection with their protests against the dismissal of the Armenian director of the local sovkhoz, and his replacement with an Azerbaijani.
 Villagers were beaten up by the police after protesting against the replacement of an Armenian farm director with an Azeri one.
 This is considered to be the first violent event of the Nagorno-Karabakh conflict.
 In connection with this, a protest broke out in Yerevan.
 At the end of November 1988 all Armenians living in Çardaqlı were expelled from their native village.

+In 1990, the village was renamed Chanlibel (Çənlibel).